bids-standard/bids-specification/src/modality-specific-files/motion.md

 When multiple tracking systems are used to record motion or motion capture is used alongside the recording of other BIDS modalities, it may be necessary to temporally synchronise the recordings.
 To save the differences between recording onsets, column [acq_time](https://bids-specification.readthedocs.io/en/stable/glossary.html#objects.columns.acq_time__scans) of [`scans.tsv`](../modality-agnostic-files.md#scans-file) files can be used.

 To store events alongside motion data when there are multiple tracking systems simulatenously in use, it is RECOMMENDED to designate a tracking system to the events file.
-Such an events file name SHOULD include the `tracksys` key and looks like `sub-<label>[_ses-<label>]_task-<label>[_acq-<label>][_run-<index>]_tracksys-<label>_events.tsv`.
+Such an events file name SHOULD include the `tracksys` key and looks like `sub-<label>[_ses-<label>]_task-<label>[_acq-<label>]_tracksys-<label>[_run-<index>]_events.tsv`.
 Event latencies can then be related to motion samples of multiple tracking systems also by using `acq_time` column entries in the `scans.tsv`.
 The same principle applies when the events file is saved alongside a simulatneously recorded non-motion data (for example EEG).

 ### Sidecar JSON (`*_motion.json`)